valentincostam/plande-react-chakra-firestore/README.md

-:warning: This repository keeps an old and obsolete version of Plande.
+:warning: This repository keeps an old and discontinued version of Plande.
 Please, go to [this repository](https://github.com/valentincostam/plande) if you want to see the current version's code.

 ---